play-curious/booyah/README.md

 - Private or protected methods & attributes should start with an underscore.
 - Use a single blank line to separate functions and methods.
 Prettier will remove multiple blank lines.
 - Documentation: Document classes and methods using multiline comments like `/** ... */`.
+- For functions or methods that take more than 1 arguments, consider using an object to contain all the optional attributes.
+Naming the arguments avoids errors and having to decide the correct order or the arguments.
+The function `chip.fillInOptions()` can make this process easier by filling in default values.

+### Coding Chips

+Specifically for chips, here are general rules for making them resusable:

+- Attributes should generally be private.
+Otherwise the values could be modified by any other code at any time.
+If external code needs access to them, provide getters and (potentially) setters.
+- Most attributes should be initialized in the `_onActivate()` method, not in the constructor.
+The exception are "options" provided in the constructor that describe how the chip should work.
+- Parent chips should generally call methods directly on their child chips.
+Inversely, however, child chips should _not_ call parent methods.
+Instead, child chips can emit events that parents subscribe and react to.
+The exception is "services" chips that are available more or less globally, such as an audio player or a metrics service, which should be created so that any code can call them.

 ## Tests